 1. Horizontal: Understanding Learning Delivery methods

-This is why we’ve decided to give back some focus on the “missing” ILT and informal technology ecosystems.
+This is why we’ve decided to focus on the “missing” ILT and informal technology ecosystems.

 2. Vertical: Understanding the Back/Middle/Front-office

 The vertical axis represents the back-office/front-office focus: we can think of learning technologies as a continuum between training professionals (planning the learning strategy and delivery) and learners (engaging with the content).
 Of course, this relationship goes both ways.

 Why is this important?
 Depending on the users and the processes involved, the technology you need will be different.
 For example, engaging with learners puts a high bar for intuitiveness, user-experience, flexibility, etc: things in which LMS’s have always lagged behind.
 On the contrary, training professionals need advanced optimization and business-oriented features to facilitate their jobs, which are often not present in an LMS.
 This is why planning and monitoring budgets, managing schedules and optimizing resources for example, is often done in excel or not at all.
 Resulting of course, in time and money lost, lack of visibility over the activity and overall reliability of processes and data.

 This is why we differentiate 4 layers of learning technology solutions, each with its associated audiences and processes.

 - Processes: logistics management, administration automation, budget management & cost-tracking, data and analytics

 - Users: training managers and administrators, content creators, instructors, 3rd party vendors